anderscodes/CV/README.md

 **My Home Group Ltd.** (September 2018 to present) *Software developer*
 Full stack developer working in PHP and Java script on a laravel/vue stack.
+Working as part of a small team, I have had the opportunity to learn and grow as a developer, taking on bigger pieces of work as I have grown in confidence and skill.

 **Stentor Music Company.
 Ltd** (September 2014 to April 2018)
 *Sales and Marketing Associate*